-Shana, you are so cool!
+Shana, you are so cool for a 20 year old!
 And now for the Quiz!

 Wait Mom, what about a fictitious name?
 Let’s name her “Schuylkill” after my dorm!
 (P.S.
-Pronounced “School-kill”, after the Schuylkill Indians–or, more appropriately, a tribe of Native Americans indigenous to this area.)
+It’s pronounced “School-kill”, after the Schuylkill Indians–or, more appropriately, a tribe of Native Americans indigenous to this area.)